-How much does a Security Manager earn in the United States?
-The average Security Manager salary in the United States is $91,710 as of March 28, 2019, but the range typically falls between $78,395 and $107,290.
+How much does a Security Manager make in the United States?
+The average Security Manager salary in the United States is $91,879 as of April 27, 2019, but the range typically falls between $78,539 and $107,490.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.

 Includes base and annual incentives